vigetlabs/microcosm/docs/guides/03-actions.md

 resolving it.

-When an action updates, Microcosm runs through all outstanding actions to determine the new application state.
+When an action updates, Microcosm runs through all outstanding actions to determine the new repo state.
 For example, if a Promise is returned from an action, Microcosm will wait for it to resolve.
 The value the Promise eventually returns will then be dispatched to stores.